shreymahendru/n-app/README.md

 }
 ```

 There we have it!
-After completing this feature your app is ready to use.
+After completing this your app is ready to use.

 Here's an example of a completed `client.ts`.